scorpiyogi/domain-starter/README.md

 To get started with this App

 1. Run `yarn` at the root of your directory
-2. Run `npm dev` to start the project
+2. Run `yarn dev` to start the project